-As part of their direct work with children and families, the Clinical Service provides a number of specialist assessments and interventions, relating to parents/carers, young people and children (including unborn children and Care Leavers).
+As part of their direct work with children and families, the Clinical Service provides a number of specialist assessments and interventions.
+These all relate to parents and carers, young people and children including unborn children, and Care Leavers.

 This includes specialist assessments related to:

 - cognitive functioning and